[ ↑ Clarke family home page]

 All the brothers were raised in the style which their father Charles had intended: one close to his own - that of a country gentleman.
 All of them were defeated by the environmental conditions they encountered overseas.

 This photo gives me the shivers.
 Not that the location it depicts was cold.
 Indeed, you can almost feel the heat coming off the screen.
 What did Edward make of 'New South Wales' where his sheep farm was located?
 Did his upbringing in Suffolk prepare him for this?
-Did Parson Clarke (who died in 1857) receive this view from his son's new country?
+Did Parson Clarke receive this view from his son's new country?

-On 16th September 1867 Edward was married at Swan Hill, a town on the Murray River, in the state of Victoria to Ellen Dorgan, a maid living at Swan Hill House.
+On 16th September 1867 Edward was married at Swan Hill, a town on the Murray River, in the state of Victoria, to Ellen Dorgan, a maid living at Swan Hill House.
 She was born around 1847 to William Dorgan and Ellen (née Daly) in Cork, Ireland.
 The ceremony was conducted according to the Catholic faith of the Dorgans.
-Edward's CofE clergyman father had died ten years previously, and so did not experience a repeat of the similar deviation undergone by Edward's brother Frank.
+Edward's CofE clergyman father had died ten years previously, and so did not endure a repeat of the similar deviation undergone by Edward's brother Frank who also married an Irishwoman.

-What was Edward doing in the river?
-Trying, one might speculate, to herd sheep across.
+Edward was returning home from a trip to market in a boat, accompanied by one other (unamed) person.
+Apparently, for some reason, it overturned.
 February being (presumably) a dry season, the flow should not have been dangerous.
 More detail if I get it.

 [ ↑ Family history home page]